tutorial

 Opening a Velodyne LIDAR Connection

-While this may be the case for many Foxglove Studio users, Studio can also help you visualize data earlier in your development process – long before you have a working robotics stack or an assembled robot.
+While this may be the case for many Foxglove users, Foxglove can also help you visualize data earlier in your development process – long before you have a working robotics stack or an assembled robot.

 What is Velodyne LIDAR?